andreluza/TraitDisparity/README.md

 Fig. S4.8.
 Map of empirical (A), null (random shuffling of species in trait matrix) (B) and simulated disparity (using the BM model) (C).
-In D we show the significance of SES values presented in B, and in E we show the significance of SES values presented in C. Results produced by using the dataset of species in the consensus tree.
+In D we show the significance of SES values presented in B, and in E we show the significance of SES values presented in C. Results for the dataset of 285 species present in the consensus tree.

 <!-- badges: start -->
 <!-- badges: end -->